CLARA COLOMBATTO

 Colombatto, C., & Scholl, B. J. (2022).
 Unconscious pupillometry: An effect of ‘attentional contagion’ in the absence of visual awareness.
 Journal of Experimental Psychology: General, 151, 302-308. [pdf] [data] [pre-registrations]

 Colombatto, C., Chen, Y. -C., & Scholl, B. J. (in press).
 Perceived gaze dynamics in social interactions can alter (and even reverse) the perceived temporal order of events.
-Cognition.
+Cognition, 247, Article 105745, 1-8.

 [pdf] [pre-registrations] [demos]